2023/2024 Neurology Program Residents

 Dr. Carranza-Renteria is a medical graduate of Universidad Vasco de Quiroga Escuela de Medicina General, in Mexico.
 Prior to the start of residency, Dr. Carranza-Renteria trained in Internal Medicine at the Mexican Social Security Institute, which is the largest governmental agency to provide public health services.
 Here at Florida Atlantic University, Dr. Carranza-Renteria received the 2022 Gold Foundation Humanism & Excellence in Teaching Award.
 Dr. Carranza-Renteria is fluent in English and Spanish.

 Dr. Dragomir is a medical graduate of Universitatea Transilvania Facultatea de Medicina Brasov, Romania.
 Prior to her medical education, she obtained both undergraduate and graduate degrees in Finance and Banking.
 Dr. Dragomir is also a PhD candidate from Universitatea Transilvania Facultatea de Medicina Brasov, Romania.
 In the future, she intends to combine academic work with clinical practice.
-Dr. Dragomir is fluent in English, Spanish, German, French, Romania, and Moldavian.
+Dr. Dragomir is fluent in Romanian, English and Spanish and conversational in French and German.

 Dr. Rodriguez-Hernandez is a graduate from the Universidad Autonoma de Guadalajara, School of Medicine.
 Before joining FAU, Dr. Rodriguez-Hernandez worked as an assistant professor at UAG Medical School and did research on neuropsychiatric manifestations of autoimmune diseases.
 Dr. Rodriguez-Hernandez is fluent in English and Spanish.